 Step 3.
 Identify what experiences turn customers into Promoters

 Slack is genuinely obsessed with customer feedback.
 Every day their team reads through heaps of emails and comments, forwarding product suggestions to the management team (who also love reading this stuff).
 Great as this approach is, it is hard to scale.

 “Every CEO should be able to answer this question: what are the top 3 reasons why people recommend and do not recommend your brand?”

 An alternative solution to manually reading customer comments is to get a computer to do it.
-Chattermill.io for example, has specialist software that can detect sentiment and themes in customer feedback with precision not too far from that of humans.
+Chattermill.io for example, has specialist software that can detect sentiment and themes in customer feedback with precision.
 It can literally tell you what your customers are saying.

 Step 4.
 Rinse and repeat

 A lot of companies collect NPS but don’t utilise it to full potential.
 The reason you should be using it is not because Bain said so, but because it gives you a pulse of your business.
 What good is a pulse that is collected once a year.
 Twice a year?
 NPS just as your other KPIs should be collected regularly, as often as possible.
 There is nothing stopping you from collecting it daily if you have enough customers.
 If not, consider weekly or monthly.

 The trick is obviously not to spam your customers but also not to spend all your time building surveys, sending emails, maintaining spreadsheets with response data etc. Again, an automated solution makes life much easier.
 At Chattermill, we hook directly into your CRM or email marketing tool and make sure a sample of your customers gets surveyed every day / week / month.

 Fundamently people flock to popular, recommended things.
 Get more of your customers to become Promoters, the best advertising space you can get.